 The front page of the 1796-edition.

-For details, click here and here.
+For details, here.

 Georg Scharffenberg's signature with year